aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/smarttag/_index.md

 ```

-Gets and set the properties of the smart tag.
+the properties of the smart tag.

 **Returns:**
 [SmartTagPropertyCollection](../../com.aspose.cells/smarttagpropertycollection)